open-power/amester/vfs/doc/README.txt

 ------------------
 Changes to Automated Measurement of Systems for Temperature and Energy Reporting

+Changes in version 7.3  2019-03-12
+-- Update to support P9 openBMC systems with Deconfigured Processor.

 Changes in version 7.2  2018-03-01
 -- Update to add support P9 openBMC systems using HTTP:REST.